lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

     5. Adult sexual predatory behavior

-    6. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see 38.6.23)

-    7. Embezzling Church funds or stealing Church property (see 32.6.3.3)
+    6. Embezzling Church funds or stealing Church property (see 32.6.3.3)

-    8. Church welfare abuse
+    7. Church welfare abuse

-    9. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church
+    8. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church

   2. The bishop and stake president submit written notification that the person:

-    1. Has admitted to or has been convicted of a crime involving one of the actions listed above.
+    1. Has admitted to one of the actions listed above.

+    2. Has been convicted of a crime involving one of the actions listed above.

-    2. Has been found liable in a civil action of fraud or other illegal acts involving one of the actions listed above.
+    3. Has been found liable in a civil action of fraud or other illegal acts involving one of the actions listed above.

+  3. Because some priesthood ordinances are based on gender, the bishop and stake president submit a request to annotate the record of someone who has intentionally transitioned away from his or her biological sex at birth (see 38.6.23).

 When a bishop receives an annotated membership record, he follows the instructions in the annotation.